kubedb/docs/docs/guides/mariadb/clustering/mariadb-replication/index.md

 # KubeDB - MariaDB Cluster

-This tutorial will show you how to use KubeDB to provision a MariaDB Galera Cluster in multi-primary mode.
+This tutorial will show you how to use KubeDB to provision a MariaDB Standard Replication in single-primary mode.

 ## Before You Begin

 Before proceeding:

-- Read [mariadb galera cluster concept](/docs/guides/mariadb/clustering/overview) to learn about MariaDB Galera Cluster.
+- Read [mariadb standard replication](/docs/guides/mariadb/clustering/overview) to learn about MariaDB Standard Replication.

 - You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).